Nirupam Sen (politician): Controversy

 By the end of 2006, the land acquisition movement at Hooghly over the Singur Tata Nano controversy had started taking a toll on the regime.
 The protest against the forcible land acquisition ultimately caused serious effects to the Government.
 Sen faced intense criticism both within and outside the party.
 Apart from land acquisition issues, Sen's name also cropped up in the Sainbari incident in March 1970 after the fall of United Front government in West Bengal.
 He along with Buddhadeb Bhattacharjee quit the Politburo during the party's Vishakapatanam Congress in 2015 due to ill health.

+Sen was alleged to be linked to the Sainbari murder case where 3 brothers of the Sain family were brutally murdered, their home set on fire, an infant thrown into the fire and the family members thoroughly traumatized.
+The other names linked to this murder were those of Benoy Krishna Konar, Nirupam Sen and Amal Halder, all senior CPI(M) leaders.
+The Sain family has not received justice to date.

 Death

 Since 2013, Sen was suffering from various health issues like neurological and kidney related ailments.
 He died on 24 December 2018 at 72 following a cardiac arrest in Bidhannagar.